OreOliciouZ/LUXARA/ToS.md

-# Terms of Service for Missing Stars
+# Terms of Service for LUXARA

 **Last Updated:** June 27, 2025

-By inviting or using **Missing Stars** ("the Bot") in your Discord server, you and all server members who interact with the Bot's features agree to be bound by these Terms of Service ("Terms"), in addition to Discord's own Terms of Service.
+By inviting or using **LUXARA** ("the Bot") in your Discord server, you and all server members who interact with the Bot's features agree to be bound by these Terms of Service ("Terms"), in addition to Discord's own Terms of Service.

 ## 1. Description of Service